Ricky-Real/csv-analyzer/README.md

 # CSV Analyzer

-A simple program that analyzes age data from a CSV file.
+A simple program that analyzes data from a CSV file.

 ## Features
 - Counts the number of records
-- Calculates the average age
+- Calculates the average of a column
-- Finds the youngest age
+- Finds the minimal value of a column
-- Finds the oldest age
+- Finds the maximal value of a column

 ## Requirements
 - Python 3